 Justice Darren Jackson was appointed to the Federal Court of Australia on 20 March 2019.
 His Honour graduated from the University of Western Australia with a B Juris and LLB (Hons) and was admitted to practice in 1992.
 He worked as a commercial litigation solicitor for many years, and also took a few years away from legal practice.
 In 2010 his Honour went to the Western Australian Bar.
 There he appeared as counsel in commercial cases including in the areas of corporations, insolvency, competition and consumer law and arbitrations.
 Justice Jackson was appointed Senior Counsel for Western Australia in 2016.
-He also held positions on the Education Committee of the Law Society of Western Australia and the Competition and Consumer Committee of the of the Business Law Section of the Law Council of Australia, and served as a director and Chair of Francis Burt Chambers.
+He also held positions on the Education Committee of the Law Society of Western Australia and the Competition and Consumer Committee of the Business Law Section of the Law Council of Australia, and served as a director and Chair of Francis Burt Chambers.

 Justice Gail Archer was appointed to the Supreme Court of Western Australia on 29 May 2017.
 Justice Archer is a former state prosecutor, Principal Counsel of Legal Aid WA and Acting Commissioner of the Western Australian Corruption and Crime Commission.
 Her Honour joined the Bar in 2004 and was appointed as Senior Counsel in 2007.
 That same year, Justice Archer was chosen to conduct a statutory review of the Corruption and Crime Commission Act 2003 (WA).
-Justice Archer has a keen interest in forensic advocacy and, in 2011, was selected by the Australian Bar Association to be a coach in an advanced advocacy course at Keble College in Oxford.
-In 2015, Her Honour was a coach in an advocacy course conducted in Singapore by the Singapore Law Society.
-She is also a regular coach in the Australian Bar Association's advanced advocacy residential course.
+Justice Archer has a keen interest in forensic advocacy.
+Prior to her appointment to the Court, she was a regular coach in the Australian Bar Association's advanced advocacy residential course.
+She also coached in an advocacy course in Singapore and in England.